testjiho/innovative-fraud-detection/Whiteboard design session/WDS trainer guide - Cosmos DB real-time advanced analytics.md

     checkpointPath = basePath + "/checkpoints"
     ```

-    > Note: the bronze path may not be needed, depending on how you configured your data ingestion layer.
+    > Note: The bronze path may not be needed, depending on how you configured your data ingestion layer.
 For instance, if you are using Event Hubs, you can configure Event Hubs Capture to store the raw data directly to ADLS.
 You will process the stream in Databricks, make any transformations to the data, and store the transformed data into your query (silver) tables.
 If you are using Azure Cosmos DB, the collection you use for ingest will act as the bronze path containing raw data.
 Then, just like you do for Event Hubs, you will process the stream, this time from the Cosmos change feed, in Databricks, transform the data, and store it in the silver tables.

     Here is an example of creating a query table (silver) by reading a stream into a Databricks Delta query directory (`silverPath`), while also transforming the data: